 - Plate: Offer a variety of textures to your baby at mealtime in a sectioned plate that suctions to the table.
-The stable base will help baby to learn how to use their whole hand grasp.
+The stable base will help baby learn how to use their whole hand grasp.
 But not all divided plates are equal.
 I use the ezpz Mini Mat for babies since it’s made of food grade silicone and has a low profile; this makes it easy for baby to see all of their food.
 It is portion sized at 2oz (in each of the eyes) and 4oz (in the smile), making it easy for parents to know exactly how much food their child ate.

-Space for Cups + Utensils: For Baby Led Weaning, you want to make sure that you use a baby-led spoon, which is a spoon your baby can hold and feed themself.
+Space for Cups + Utensils: For baby-led weaning, you want to make sure that you use a baby-led spoon, which is a spoon your baby can hold and feed themself.
 You also want to offer an open cup for breastmilk or formula (open-cup drinking is a 6-month-old feeding milestone).
 As you look for mats / plates, it is nice to have space for utensils and cups.
 This helps to keep mealtime organized and easy for your baby to follow.

 - Bowl + Plate: ezpz offers an all-in-one placemat + plate (or placemat + bowl) that suctions to the table.
-The mat’s stable base reduces tipped bowls / plates and allows the baby to practice their self-feeding skills, for example dipping, which is a 9-month-old feeding milestone.
+The mat’s stable base reduces tipped bowls and plates and allows the baby to practice their self-feeding skills, for example dipping, which is a 9-month-old feeding milestone.
 The mat surrounding the plate / bowl provides ample space for utensils and cups (plus captures the mess!).

 Using a suction bowl and divided plate can help facilitate a baby’s feeding and swallowing development.
-This can make mealtime more enjoyable for the parents and less frustrating for baby! #ezpzfun
+This can make mealtime more enjoyable for parents and less frustrating for baby! #ezpzfun

 Dawn Winkelmann (M.S, CCC-SLP) is ezpz’s Pediatric Speech-Language Pathologist and Feeding Specialist.
 She has 26 years of experience teaching parents and medical professionals how to start babies on solids safely and encourage toddlers to overcome picky eating.
 In addition, “Ms. Dawn” is the designer of our award-winning Tiny Cup & Tiny Spoon (for infants) and the Mini Cup + Straw Training System & Mini Utensils (for toddlers).